 There are no specific criteria determining inclusion in the QDCC.
 However, many of the communitites currently listed in the catalog have multiple references in contemporaneous periodicals, newsletters, web guides, or other LGBTQ-related informational websites.
 These sources are key for establishing not only the existence of a space, but its particular attributes.

 On Audience Labels

 All of the communities cataloged include descriptive metadata culled from various sources, including contemporaneous listings in print publications and online reference guides.
 However, the terminology used in archival sources does not always match current preferred terms.
 As has been discussed elsewhere, retroactively applying labels with which individuals or spaces might not have identified is a politically fraught act.
-In my metadata practices, then, I follow a policy similar to that of the Digital Transgender Archive: whenever possible, I use terminology included in contemporaneous decriptions.
-If terminology is not used or a detailed description is not available, I categorize using terminology derived from the archival reference.
+The QDHP's metadata practices, then, follow a policy similar to that of the Digital Transgender Archive: whenever possible, we use terminology included in contemporaneous decriptions.
+If terminology is not used or a detailed description is not available, we categorize using terminology derived from the archival reference.

 Adding Communities to the Catalog

-This catalog is by no means complete, and I'm always looking for new groups to add, if additional information is available.
-Please feel free to suggest a community for inclusion using this form, or email me directly at email@example.com.
+This catalog is by no means complete, and the QDHP is always looking for new groups to add, if additional information is available.
+Please feel free to suggest a community for inclusion using this form, or email Curator Avery Dame-Griff directly at email@example.com.

 Collection ItemsView all 73 items

 - Queer Digital Community Catalog